Home · FAQ

 Are the safety percentiles official CSA scores?

 No, and we are careful to say so.
 FMCSA stopped publishing the official CSA percentiles for freight carriers in 2015, so the real scores are not visible to anyone outside the carrier and enforcement.
-What fleetfax shows is its own estimate: it takes the same public inspection and crash records and ranks a carrier against others of similar size.
+What fleetfax shows is its own estimate, built from the same public inspection and crash records.
+The peer group is different for each measure: carriers with similar inspection activity for the inspection BASICs, similar segment and activity for unsafe driving, and for crash rate every carrier with enough recorded crashes and miles to rate, measured per million miles.
 It is a useful read on where a carrier stands, but it is a fleetfax estimate, labeled as one, never presented as CSA or an official FMCSA score.

 Can I save a record of my check?